How Long is a Basketball Game?

 - FIBA Shot Clock: International basketball, governed by FIBA, uses a 24-second shot clock for both men’s and women’s games, aligning with the NBA’s standard.

-With the introduction of the shit clock, basketball game durations began to last much longer as there were significantly more stoppages in play and more “dead ball” time, compared to earlier basketball games that were predicated on running the clock as much as possible and only creating a few scoring opportunities per game.
+With the introduction of the shot clock, basketball game durations began to last much longer due to significantly more stoppages in play and “dead ball” time, compared to earlier games that focused on running the clock and creating few scoring opportunities.